cylc/cylc-admin/docs/proposal-platforms.md

      * Rose also provides the option of using the login shell for remote commands (which may give access to more environment variables).
 Should we add similar support to Cylc for sites that allow it?
-   * Any platforms which use the same target must use the same root directories and owner settings.
+   * Any platforms which use the same target must use the same symlink directories.
      * In order to reduce duplication (and configuration errors) we will support platform inheritance so that you can define a platform based on an existing platform.
        * Note: `inherit` will imply using the same `install target`.
      * Do we need comms method to be the same as well?
+   * The `[symlink dir]` settings are only applied when a workflow is installed (or first run on a target).
+Therefore, changes to these settings have no affect on running or restarting workflows.
+   * At the moment this proposal does not provide any way to relocate the top level `$HOME/cylc-run` directory (which you can do currently via the existing Cylc `run directory` setting).
+The assumption is that it is sufficient to provide a way to move the run directory and there is no reason not to use `$HOME/cylc-run`.
    * Note that these new settings replace the existing Cylc `run directory` and `work directory` settings.